Rick's Free Auto Repair Advice

-AC compressor clutch not engaging
+AC compressor clutch not engaging: How to troubleshoot

-To learn more about clutch less AC compressors, see this post
+To learn more about clutchless AC compressors, see this post

 How to tell if you have a clutch or clutch-less style AC compressor

-Clutch mechanism is visible on the front of the compressor pulley.
+• The clutch mechanism is visible on the front of the compressor pulley.

-Clutch coil wire/connector is present
+•The clutch coil wire/connector is present.

-No control valve is present
+•No control valve is present.

 Clutch-less style AC compressor visual differences

-No clutch mechanism on front of pulley
+There is no clutch mechanism on the front of the pulley

-No clutch coil wire present.
+No clutch coil wire is present.

 Test to determine whether you have a clutch or clutch-less style compressor